skip to main

 On Feb.
 23, 2023, the U.S. Fourth Circuit Court of Appeals concurred with the U.S. District Court's ruling on Dec.
 13, 2021, that the N.C.
 Department of Transportation and the Federal Highway Administration complied with federal laws and regulations regarding a lawsuit in 2019.

-The next step for the project team will focus on obtaining all environmental permits:
+The next step for the project team will focus on obtaining all environmental permits from:

 • N.C.
 Department of Environmental Quality - Division of Water Resources